-- 4. If the animal is a bona fide "support animal," a reasonable accommodation will be grant to permit the animal to reside with the student, but only within the student's privately assigned living space.
-The granting of a reasonable accommodation for a support animal does not mean that the animal is permitted to access other areas of campus in which animals other than service animals are prohibited. - 5.
-Students who are granted a reasonable accommodation to have a service or support animal live on-campus with them are responsible for notifying all assigned roommates/suitemates of the animal, in advance of the expected move-in date.
-In the event that an assigned roommate/suitemate, or a nearby resident, or an employee whose job requires him or her to be in close proximity to the animal, has a conflicting issue (such as allergies, asthma, etc.), the Office of Learning and Disability Services will work with the Office of Residence Life and Housing to accommodate all conflicting issues by considering the verifiable needs of all persons. - 6.
+- b.
+Reliable documentation" means written documentation provided by: - (i) A healthcare provider with actual knowledge of an individual's disability; or - (ii) An individual or entity with a valid, unrestricted license, certification, or registration to serve persons with disabilities with actual knowledge of an individual's disability. - 4.
+If the animal is a bona fide "support animal," a reasonable accommodation will be granted to permit the animal to reside with the student, but only within the student's privately assigned living space.
+The granting of a reasonable accommodation for a support animal does not mean that the animal is permitted to access other areas of campus in which animals other than service animals are prohibited. - a.
+A reasonable accommodation might also include approval to live off campus, if the student does not already meet the qualifications to live off campus.
+For reference, the Commuter Policy can be found under the Campus and Community Life Policies in this handbook. - 5.
+When students are granted a reasonable accommodation to have a service or support animal live on-campus with them the Office of Residence Life will notify assigned roommates/suitemates of the animal, in advance of the expected move-in date.
+In the event that an assigned roommate/suitemate, or a nearby resident, or an employee whose job requires him or her to be in close proximity to the animal, has a conflicting issue (such as allergies, asthma, etc.), the Office of Learning and Disability Services will work with the Office of Residence Life and Housing to accommodate all conflicting issues by considering the verifiable needs of all persons.
+Furthermore, the Safety and Security Office and the Facility Services Office will also be made aware of the animal's presence in a residence hall room. - 6.
 In addition to the general rules applicable to service animals allowed on campus (see above), the student/handler with an on-campus resident service/support animal is responsible for assuring that the animal does not unreasonably interfere with the routine activities of the residential hall, the students who reside there, or the employees who work there. - a.
 The student/handler is responsible for any damages caused by the animal and must take appropriate steps to prevent damage or injury. - b.
 The animal must be kept well-groomed and free of fleas, ticks, and strong odors. - c.
-Service/support animals may not be left alone overnight in on-campus residential housing or left to be cared for by another person.
-If the student/handler leaves campus for an extended period of time, the animal must be taken with the student/handler. - d.
-It is the student/handler's sole responsibility to maintain control of the animal at all times, and to be clean up after the animal and properly dispose of waste. - e.
-If the service/support animal is determined by Residence Life personnel or other University personnel to be out of control or creating an unreasonable interference with the usual activities of the residence hall, the Office of Learning and Disability Services will be asked to coordinate with the Office of Residence Life regarding appropriate action to be taken, which may include removal of the animal when the animal poses a threat to the health or safety of others or otherwise proves unmanageable.
+Service/support animals may not be left alone overnight in on-campus residential housing.
+If the student handler leaves campus for any night, the animal must be taken with the student handler, or left with a caretaker approved in advance by the Office of Residence Life.
+It will be the student/handler's responsibility to arrange for the approval